nathanfx330/blog/content/posts/curators-and-explorers/index.md

-    Automatic Setup – Redleaf detects the precomputed.marker and automatically builds the entire knowledge base from the provided .sql file.
+- ⚙️ **Automatic Setup** – Redleaf detects the `precomputed.marker` and automatically builds the entire knowledge base from the provided `.sql` file.
 No processing is needed.

-    Welcome Aboard – On their first visit, the Explorer is greeted by a special welcome screen to create their own private, local account.
+- 👋 **Welcome Aboard** – On their first visit, the Explorer is greeted by a special welcome screen to create their own private, local account.

 Once logged in, the Explorer has access to the complete, fully-featured knowledge graph.
 They can search, browse entities, and explore relationships instantly.